JunoNgx/junongxdotcom/README.md

 ## Contribution

-For suggestions and  criticism, please feel free to open an issue for this repository.
+For suggestions and criticism, please feel free to open issues for this repository.